streamich/use-t/docs/createTranslations.md

 # `createTranslations()`

-Creates translation context, hook, higher order component, and render prop that you all can use together to manage translation in your app.
+Creates translation context, hook, higher order component, and render prop that you can use together to manage translations in your app.

 ```js
 import {createTranslations} from 'use-t';